eotssa/eotssa.github.io/source/_posts/Python/Managing Hundreds of Printers as a Non-Admin.md

 tags:
   - Python
 ---
-This project was inspired because part of my daily task involved managing printers as a non-admin.
-We simply ping the printer, head into the GUI, and then grab the relevant status information based on the printer model number and brand.
+The program simply ping the printer, head into the web GUI, and then grab the relevant status information based on the printer model number and brand.

 We define schemas in a folder called `configs` that contains JSON data.
 For instance, for a printer `Brother DCP-L2540DW`, I'd have a `Brother DCP-L2540DW.json` file with the following: